If more lifters used sprinting for fat loss instead of lame “cardio” more lifters would be leaner and more athletic.

 When I look for a physique that is lean, muscular, and athletic I have to look no further than to sprinters.

 The 1 million dollar question is what do sprinters do for the majority of their training?
 They sprint!

 Sprinting is ridiculously effective for fat loss.

-In fact if all you did right now was add 3 days of sprinting to whatever your current training program is at the moment, you would get considerably leaner over the next few weeks.
+In fact, if all you did right now was add 3 days of sprinting to whatever your current training program is at the moment, you would get considerably leaner over the next few weeks and months.